Christmas in Australia: South Australia

 A popular tradition celebrated in Adelaide is the Adelaide Christmas Pageant.
 This parade is the largest of its kind in the world, attracting crowds of over 400,000 people.
 Begun in 1933 by the department store John Martins, the pageant is staged in early November every year, usually on a Saturday morning, marking the start of the Christmas season.
 It comprises a procession of floats, bands, clowns, dancing groups, and walking performers, all culminating in the arrival of Father Christmas.
 At the terminus of the pageant Father Christmas proceeded to the Magic Cave in the store (the event is no longer sponsored by a department store, and from 2019 the pageant finishes at the Adelaide Town Hall).
 Smaller scale pageants are also held in regional centres.

 South Australia does not have a Boxing Day holiday.
 Rather, the weekday following Christmas Day being the Proclamation Day holiday.
-Christmas Eve, from 7:00 pm to midnight is now a Public Holiday.
+Christmas Eve, from 7:00 pm to midnight is now a public holiday.

+Tasmania

+Hobart begins its festive season with the Myer Hobart Christmas Pageant in November, which features floats and music.

+Launceston celebrates the lighting of the Christmas tree at Brisbane Street mall in late November.